alfin333/NLP_with_HF_Transformers/README.md

 # TODO :
 generator = pipeline("text-generation", model="distilgpt2") # or change to gpt-2
 generator(
-    "This cooking will make you",
+    "this money can make you",
-    max_length=30, # you can change this
+    max_length=15, # you can change this
-    num_return_sequences=2, # and this too
+    num_return_sequences=1, # and this too
 )
 ```

 Result :

 ```
-[{'generated_text': 'This cooking will make you even richer.
-I used to work too little, I thought it was kind of ridiculous to take it that far.
-I was'}, {'generated_text': 'This cooking will make you feel alive for hours every afternoon.
-It would also help keep your children in school throughout the day.\n\n\nOne of'}]
+[{'generated_text': 'this money can make you want to run a company and it’s hard to do that.\n\n\nI’d like to say that since the only one that is out there is a few people who actually do this.
+I’d love to see what other people do and what other people do and what other people don’t do.\n(And I have a lot of other people who do it all and I’m not the only one.)'}]
 ```

 Analysis on example 3 :